houmain/space/frontend/notes.md

 - add optional initial size for pools
 - redirect to error scene on disconnect
 - use enum for sysevents instead of strings
-- create fighters for mobding squadrons at the beginning

 Backend
 - at init message planetId of target planet, speed, position etc at squadrons is missing